-65. Council members may attend a Council meeting by means of electronic communication.
-Acceptable alternatives include through the use of telephone, ensuring that dialogue is available for both parties; through the use of a personal computer; or other means as technology advances.
+- 55. Council members may attend a Council meeting by means of electronic communication.
+Acceptable alternatives include through the use of telephone, ensuring that dialogue is available for both parties; through the use of a personal computer; or other means as technology advances. - 56.
+A Council Member must advise the CAO or Delegate at least one (1) day in advance of their intention to participate through electronic communications. - 57.
+A Council Member may attend regular or special Council Meetings by means of electronic communication to a maximum of three (3) times per calendar year, unless otherwise approved by Council resolution. - 58.
+A Council Member attending a meeting via electronic communications is deemed to be present at the meeting for whatever period of time the connection via electronic communications remains active and will be recorded in the minutes as being present via electronic communication. - 59.
+A Council Member attending a meeting via electronic communications must declare if any other persons are present in the room.

-- 66. A Council Member must advise the CAO or Delegate at least one (1) day in advance of their intention to participate through electronic communications. - 67.
-A Council Member may attend Regular, Council Meetings by means of electronic communication to a maximum of three (3) times per calendar year, unless otherwise approved by Council resolution. - 68.
-A Council Member or Committee Member may participate in Committee Meetings, Committee of the Whole Meetings or Special Council Meetings by means of electronic communication. - 69.
-A Council Member attending a meeting via electronic communications is deemed to be present at the meeting for whatever period of time the connection via electronic communications remains active and will be recorded in the minutes as being present via electronic communication. - 70.
-A Council Member attending a meeting via electronic communications must declare if any other persons are present in the room. - 71.
-When a vote is called, Council Members attending the meeting by means of electronic communications shall be asked to state their vote only after all other Council Members have cast their votes by a show of hands. - 72.
+- 60. When a vote is called, Council Members attending the meeting by means of electronic communications shall be asked to state their vote only after all other Council Members have cast their votes by a show of hands. - 61.
 When a Council Member attends a Closed Meeting, via electronic communication, they will be required to confirm that they have attended the Closed Meeting alone in keeping with the definition in this Bylaw of Closed Meeting.